SEED-platform/seed/docs/source/matching.rst

 ------------------
 At a high level, matching is used to identify if two or more property records are actually different representations of the same property (or tax lots representing one tax lot).
-For example, within the same cycle, two matching records where one is used and subsequently discarded to update the other record (say if the building owner's phone number changed).
+For example, within the same cycle, two matching records, so one persists while the other is used and subsequently discarded to update the persisting record (say if the building owner's phone number changed).
 Or across different cycles, it's possible that the two records capture the same property at different times/cycles - this relationship is referred to as a **link**.